joinpursuit/Pursuit-Core-DSA/lessons/Trees/web/Intro to trees and BST.md

 #### Node

+There are multiple similar way to implement a Binary Tree.
+We will do a simple implementation that consists of just Tree Nodes instances.
 To implement a Binary Tree Node we need a way to store a value and somehow a reference or a pointer to a left and right children.
 So lets have a JavaScript object that will represent a Tree Node with such properties and create a Class to initialize such objects.

 ```javascript
 class TreeNode {